Southern Yakutia (Sakha)

 “Yes, Comrade Boris.
 That’s how I refer to surgeons these

-days, especially those that act upon their first impulse to operate.
+days, especially those who act upon their first impulse to operate.
 My son is

 studying to become a butcher too, you know.”